 - Get a subscription to Consumer Reports.
 When you are in spending mode like this, your head will spin.
 As far as I know, Consumer Reports is the only resource out there to do testing to try and really triangulate to “value”.

 - Disclaimer and clarification to all of the above: I am not a contractor, an architect, a designer, a real estate expert or variant of some such profession.
-I am writing this from my perspective as an owner of four old houses over my lifetime, and as a blogger who has been writing on this topic for about six years.
+I am writing this from my perspective as an owner of four old houses over my lifetime, and as a blogger who has been writing on this topic for a while.
 Do your own research… identify and engage your own properly licensed professionals… make thoughtful decisions that are right for you.

 - Readers’ ideas — I asked readers to add to my list — and they came up with many more, terrific tips on things to consider when you’re considering a kitchen remodel.